 – Worldwide frequencies for use by ship and coast SSB radiotelephone stations by simplex (single-frequency) operation and for intership cross-band (two-frequency) operation (frequencies indicated in Part B, Section I, Sub-Section B of Appendix 17);

-– Worldwide working frequencies for ship stations equipped for wideband telegraphy, facsimile and special transmission systems (frequencies indicated in Part A of Appendix 17);

 – Worldwide working frequencies for ship stations equipped for NBDP telegraphy and data transmission systems on a non-paired basis (frequencies indicated in Part B, Section III of Appendix 17);

-– Ship calling frequencies using A1A Morse telegraphy (frequencies indicated in Part B, Section IV of Appendix 17);

-– Ship working frequencies using A1A Morse telegraphy (frequencies indicated in Part B, Section V of Appendix 17).

 2 If the frequencies referred to in § 1 above are used by other services and/or for purposes other than those specified in the Radio Regulations, they should be notified under the relevant provisions of Article 11 and in some cases under the provisions of No. 4.4.